-The channel-to-channel transparency of the second wire plane is accounted for by a 7.9\% normalization uncertainty.
+The channel-to-channel transparency variations of the second wire plane are accounted for by a 7.9\% normalization uncertainty.
 The variations in calorimetry (dE/dx) and electron lifetime were found to contribute 3.0\% and 5.9\%, respectively.

 A data-driven approach was developed to evaluate the residual uncertainty associated with proton identification efficiency.
 The method first collects high-purity proton candidate tracks from both data and simulation, identified by their characteristic ionization profiles and PIDA scores~\cite{larsoft:chi2pidalg}.
 The initial portion of these tracks are systematically removed while preserving the end of the trajectory, and thus the Bragg peak, to emulate a lower-energy proton.
 The reconstruction is re-run on these shortened tracks to produce proton tagging efficiency as a function of track range.
-By comparing the efficiency from data and simulation, the residual discrepancies not covered by the aforementioned detector variations are used to assign a 11.8\% uncertainty to the proton identification.
+When scaled by a flat 11.8\%, the tagging efficiency in simulation was found to be in reasonable agreement with an envelope produced from shortened proton candidates in systematically shifted samples.
+This is captured in the analysis as an 11.8\% flat normalization uncertainty on proton identification.